-- At replication, acetylation of histone could be necessary to allow them to be incorporated into new cores more easily.
+- At replication, acetylation of histone is necessary to allows them to be attatched with new cores more easily.

 - At transcription, a similar effects could be necessary to allow a related change in structure, possible even to allow the histone core to be displaced from DNA.

 For example:- methylation of lysine at 9th position of H3 is associated with gene silincing/ chromatin condensation whereas methylation of lysine at 4th position of H3 is associated with transcription activation.
-Methylation of histones provides a site for the binding of other proteins which then leads to alteration of chromatin structure.
+Methylation of histones offer a site for the binding of different other proteins which results in the alteration of chromatin structure.

-Protein that bind to methylated histones contain a domain called chromo domain.
-Histone lysine methylation plays a fundamental role in heterochromatin formation, chromosome X-inactivation, genomic imprinting and transcriptional regulation.
+Protein that is bind with methylated histones contain a domain known as chromo domain.
+Histone lysine methylation plays an important role in heterochromatin formation, chromosome X-inactivation, genomic imprinting and transcriptional regulation.

 The cause of disruption structure is most likely the failure to phosphorylated histone H3.
 This suggests that H3 phosphorylation is required to generate the more extended chromosomes structure of euchromatic regions.
 It is important in the cell cycle, it is likely too be a single for condensation.